 Occupied during the 1976-77 academic year, Burton Library is located near the center of campus and contains a large reading/research area, a spacious lobby with Instructional Counselor Offices, a Mississippi State University Academic Advisor, Success Center/Testing Center, librarians' offices, a workroom, study rooms, and two special collections (The Mississippi Room containing archival items and the Memorabilia Room).
 The Memorabilia Room also serves as the military friendly meeting space.
-Total seating capacity for 135 patrons is strategically located in mostly individual carrels, computer stations and tables for group work.
-Shelving is provided for the housing of approximately 50,000 volumes.
+Total seating capacity for 135 patrons is strategically located in mostly study booths, computer stations and tables for group work, with some individual seating and study areas.
+Shelving is provided for the housing of approximately 30,000 volumes.
 Provisions are made for non-book materials in a variety of formats and technologies.
 The Burton Library Management System is OPALS.